Fact-checked by the onlinepaydaynews.com editorial team

 The CFPB’s 2025 annual enforcement report noted that the bureau recovered over $3.7 billion in consumer relief through enforcement actions, according to CFPB enforcement data.
 In 2026, the bureau expanded its complaint portal to accept BNPL-specific complaints, giving consumers a direct channel to report junk fees, unauthorized charges, and unresolved disputes.

 Borrowers who have been misled about loan costs or harassed by collectors can file complaints directly through the CFPB.
-However, many borrowers make avoidable errors in this process — our piece on 5 mistakes borrowers make when filing a CFPB complaint outlines what to avoid to maximize your outcome.
+Many borrowers make avoidable errors in this process.
+Our piece on 5 mistakes borrowers make when filing a CFPB complaint outlines what to avoid to maximize your outcome.

 Key Takeaway: The CFPB recovered over $3.7 billion in consumer relief in 2025 and expanded its complaint portal in 2026 to cover BNPL disputes.
 Borrowers can now report algorithmic lending bias as an ECOA violation through the CFPB directly.